Purdue-ISL/Dragonfly/pano_scripts_spspnr_cleaned/README.md

    * lines 24-25  →  width and height of the video
    * line 98  → KeySet = { … } —> list of quantization parameters (i.e., video qualities)
    * line 99  → ValueSet = [ … ]—> indices of video qualities
    * Throughout the script, "17" and "50" quantization values correspond to highest and lowest quality qps.
-Please change accordingly
+Please be mindful to change these accordingly
 ### Run
 To generate the *SPRPNR* for all tiles and all videos please run:
 ```